 How to develop Your Art Style ?

-First, let me start with what does it mean when we say having your own unique artistic style.
-When a particular piece of artwork reminds you of a certain artist or you can relate the work with that artist or vice versa, that is called the unique artistic style.
+Firstly, let me start with what it means when we talk about having your own unique artistic style.
+When a particular piece of artwork reminds you of a certain artist or when you can relate the work with that artist or vice versa, that is called the unique artistic style.

 Well, let me elaborate on it a little.
-When we talk about Claude Monet, the first thing that comes in our mind is his water lilies, his harmony of colors, his impressionistic bold strokes.
+When we talk about Claude Monet, the first thing that comes in our mind is his water lilies, the harmony of colors, the impressionistic bold strokes.
 If I talk about someone from our era, being a watercolorist, I would like to sight an example of the works by Alvaro Castagnet, the living legend of the Watercolor medium.
 His works speak loud about having an extraordinary unique art style.
-His bold strokes, use of dark intense pigments, manipulation of light, his super impressionistic approach toward Firs his subjects makes him unique.
+His bold strokes, use of dark intense pigments, manipulation of light, his super impressionistic approach toward Firs, his subjects, makes him unique.

 Do you know the Top 10 Art styles in the world ?

-Then Another surprise is your style will evolve with time.
-The more you will enrich yourself with experience, it is going to have a direct effect on your style.
+Another surprise is that your style will evolve with time.
+The more you enrich yourself with experience, the more is it going to have a direct effect on your style.
 So never block yourself or refrain yourself from trying something new.
 It is not that you are losing your style, it is called evolving your style.

 It is perhaps one of the best methods to learn new skills and to understand your love for a certain kind of style.
-But, when I am saying getting inspired by the style of work of other artists I mean a completely different approach.
+But, when I say, getting inspired by the style of work of other artists I mean a completely different approach.
 It is more of studying the work.
-What do you like in their work, their approach towards the subject: is it hyper-realistic, is it impressionistic or completely abstract.
-If their style of approach towards their subject motivates you then might be you like that style and have room for yourself to transform the style in your own way.
+What you like in their work, their approach towards the subject: is it hyper-realistic, is it impressionistic or completely abstract.
+If their style of approach towards their subject motivates you then it could mean that you might like that style and have a room for yourself to transform the style in your own way.

 You can try the same subject and try to be creative in the composition and handling the subject.
 Do not be scared to implement your own thoughts to the painting.
 Most of the time we feel stagnant because we are scared to try new things.
-It may be the use of a bold new pigment or a different brush strokes or you want to try an entirely different palette than what you use.
+It could be the use of a bold new pigment or different brush strokes or you can try an entirely different palette than what you use.
 You can try the same subject as your idol artist but you can try it in your way without having any hesitation.
-Two things will happen.
-Either you will be more confident and gain experience or you will learn from your mistakes.
-If you are not happy, pen down what are the things exactly did not work for you.
+Two things are possible, either you will be more confident and gain experience or you will learn from your mistakes.
+If you are not happy, pen down what are the things that did not work for you.
 Is it the skill?
 Or the thought process?

-A vision is very much important.
+A vision is very important.
 It is almost like behind the scene work of the painting.
-It may sound a little funny but 90 percent of the composition I do in my mind.
+It may sound a little funny but 90 per cent of the composition I do, is in my mind.
 I choose my subject and think a lot about it.
 I give it a day or more than that.
-I do not pick up my brush until my thoughts are gathered.
-I know what exactly I want.
-Once you do more than a few creative compositions, observe them .study them there lies the key as I said before.
+I don't just pick up my brush until my thoughts are gathered.
+I know what exactly is it that I want.
+Once you do more than a few creative compositions, observe them, study them there lies the key to your foes.

-So keep on painting, let it happen organically with the years of experience, learning, and your observation.
-Finding your own unique style is great but evolving every day an artist is way greater.
+So keep on splashing your colors, let your brushes stroke by on the canvas, let it happen organically with the years of experience, learning, and put your observation in it.
+Finding your own unique style is great but evolving every day as an artist is way greater.